DR Class E 42

 The DR Class E 42 is a class of electric locomotives formerly operated by the Deutsche Reichsbahn in East Germany.
 They were later operated by Deutsche Bahn, designated as Class 142.

 Technical specifications

 The locomotives have a Bo-Bo axle arrangement and a power output of 2920 kW.

 History

-A total of 292 locomotives have been built.
+A total of 292 locomotives were built.
 From 1970 onward, they were designated as Class 242.
 Some locomotives were acquired by Lokoop and hired out for services in Switzerland.